 It's the question that every parent dreads — "Where do babies come from?"
 In Kia's 2013 Super Bowl ad, a dad concocts a far-fetched story about babies coming from outer space to avoid telling the truth.

 Dove Men+Care 2015 ad pulls right at our heartstrings.
-"Real Strength" is a montage of dads and their kids — ranging from toddlers to grown-ups — calling out to dad.
+"Real Strength" is a montage of dads and their kids — ranging from toddlers to grown-ups — calling out to fathers.
 The ad, which features a voice-over by Mike Greenberg of ESPN's Mike & Mike, shows the softer side of fatherhood.